nollstead/Green-Bean/examples/ADC/README.md

 Note that the order that these settings are made is important - as some options are not available until others are set

-  - click on the parameter settings tab
+  - Click on the parameter settings tab
   - Set resolution to ADC 8-bit resolution
   - Set Number of Conversion to 2
   - Set End of Conversion Selection to End of sequence of conversion